 But go ahead.

-When we when we talk about when you say, you know, it's the Trump virus, no, but it is responsibility of the leader of the the free world and the leader of this nation, commander in chief and president, and it's President Trump right now, to get in front of this.
+When we talk about, when you say, you know, it's the Trump virus, no, but it is the responsibility of the leader of the free world and the leader of this nation, commander-in-chief and president, and it's president Trump right now, to get in front of this.

-It's a responsibility not uh as part of the international community that we have with our allies, uh but but it's our response his responsibility uh as security to uh his people.
+It's a responsibility not as part of the international community that we have with our allies, but it's his responsibility as security to his people.

-When the president declared this a national emergency and the admin a public health emergency in January and utilized immediately reserved funding for s response efforts, when the president took unprecedented steps that had not been taken in fifty years, preventing travelers from spreading the virus here and expanding screening and suspending entry of certain foreign nationals.
+When the president declared this a national emergency and a public health emergency in January and utilized immediately reserved funding for response efforts, when the president took unprecedented steps that had not been taken in 50 years, preventing travelers from spreading the virus here and expanding screening and suspending entry of certain foreign nationals.

 I don't know one Democrat that wasn't critical of the president for doing that.